 Pursuant to Section 3.7.1, the CAISO will notify the Affected System Operators that are potentially affected by the Interconnection Customer’s Interconnection Request or Group Study within which the Interconnection Customer’s Interconnection Request will be studied.
 The CAISO will coordinate the conduct of any studies required to determine the impact of the Interconnection Request on Affected Systems with Affected System Operators, to the extent possible, and, if possible, the CAISO will include those results (if available) in its applicable Interconnection Study within the time frame specified in this GIDAP.
 The CAISO will include such Affected System Operators in all meetings held with the Interconnection Customer as required by this GIDAP.

-The Interconnection Customer will cooperate with the CAISO in all matters related to the conduct of studies and the determination of modifications to Affected Systems, including providing consent to CAISO’s identification to Interconnection Customer’s name, Generating Facility project name, and release of information that which the Interconnection Customer provided as part of its Interconnection Request to the Affected System, and participating in any coordinating activities and communications undertaken by the Affected System or CAISO.
-If required by any Identified Affected System, the Interconnection Customer will sign separate study agreements with the Identified Affected System owners and paying for necessary studies.
-Identified Affected Systems shall will cooperate with the CAISO in all matters related to the conduct of studies and the Affected System Operators' determination of modifications to Identified Affected Systems.
+The Interconnection Customer will cooperate with the CAISO in all matters related to the conduct of studies and the determination of modifications to Affected Systems, including providing consent to CAISO’s identification of Interconnection Customer’s name, Generating Facility project name, and release of information that which the Interconnection Customer provided as part of its Interconnection Request to the Affected System, and participating in any coordinating activities and communications undertaken by the Affected System or CAISO.
+If required by any Identified Affected System, the Interconnection Customer will sign separate study agreements with the Identified Affected System and paying for necessary studies.
+Identified Affected Systems shall will cooperate with the CAISO in all matters related to the conduct of studies and the Identified Affected System Operators' determination of modifications to Identified Affected Systems.

 3.7.1 Timing for Identification of Identified Affected Systems